BSAET3-1/Project-Haligi-Primary-Flight-Display-Simulation/README.md

 # 📄 Thesis & Research Notice

-This project was developed as part of our undergraduate thesis in the Bachelor of Science in Aviation Electronics Technology (BSAET) at the National Aviation Academy of the Philippines (Formerly PhilSCA).<br />
+This project was developed as part of our undergraduate thesis in the Bachelor of Science in Aviation Electronics Technology (BSAET) at the National Aviation Academy of the Philippines (formerly PhilSCA).<br />
-A formal research paper based on this system has been written and presented.
+<br />A formal research paper based on this system has been written and presented.
 If you are interested in the methodology, results, or documentation, feel free to contact us.
 <br />
 📬 You may message us through our emails  for academic inquiries, collaboration, or access to the paper.
 <br />